nitinwilliams/eeg_meg_analysis/README.md

 # eeg_meg_analysis
-MATLAB and Python code relating to analyses and modelling human electrophysiological data
+MATLAB and Python code for analyses and modelling human ephys data